Who is responsible for painting – landlord or tenant?

 Lease agreement

-A clear lease agreement is crucial in outlining who is responsible for painting and decorating.
+A clear lease agreement is crucial in outlining who is responsible for painting, highlighting the tenant or landlord as responsible.
 It should detail the expectations for both parties and specify who handles property maintenance tasks to avoid misunderstandings later on.

-The lease may include clauses on whether a landlord is responsible for painting at regular intervals, or whether the tenant is allowed to decorate under certain conditions.
+The lease may include clauses on whether a landlord having painting responsibilities in the UK and whether the tenant is allowed to decorate under certain conditions.

 Normal wear and tear vs damage